 posted August 15, 2017

 Whether it’s earning your degree, signing up for a continuing education course or getting a certificate, every job opportunity requires some form of training or expertise.
-Narrow down the ones necessary for your dream job to get started.
+Your previous degree may not help you enter the field you’re interested in now.
+Narrow down the education requirements for your dream job to get started.
 Working full-time while going to school can be difficult, but in the end, the education will be worth it.

-Whether you’re still in college or have been working for years, keeping up with your industry’s latest trends and best practices is essential to professional growth.
-For example, students earning their business degree might want to subscribe to The Wall Street Journal or The New York Times.
+Keeping up with trends and best practices is essential to professional growth, so find out what successful professionals in your industry do to stay on top of their game.
+For example, students wanting to start a career in business may want to subscribe to The Wall Street Journal or The New York Times.
 Fire science and EMS professionals might enroll in an online continuing education course or attend a national conference.
+Following publications that appeal to those in your new career field will also help you fit in and speak the way they do.

 Step 4: Update Your Resume